avery-mr/burndownForWhat/SQL_TESTING.md

 - 'Status' ENUM('open', 'matched', 'declined')

 **Tests**
-Use case name :
+- Use case name :
-	Verify friend request is sent from one user to another
+	- Verify friend request is sent from one user to another
-Description:
+- Description:
-	Test Buddy Request page
+	- Test Buddy Request page
-Pre-conditions (what needs to be true about the system before the test can be applied):
+- Pre-conditions (what needs to be true about the system before the test can be applied):
-        Both users have valid Users(user_id)
+        - Both users have valid Users(user_id)
-Test steps:
+- Test steps:
         1. Navigate to Buddy Request page
         2. Provide valid user name for receiver
         4. Click Send button
-Expected result:
+- Expected result:
-        User should be able to send friend request Actual result (when you are testing this, how can you tell it worked):
+        - User should be able to send friend request
+- Actual result (when you are testing this, how can you tell it worked):
-        Friend request is sent to other user and logged in database Status (Pass/Fail, when this test was performed)
+        - Friend request is sent to other user and logged in database
+- Status (Pass/Fail, when this test was performed)
-        TBD
+        - TBD
-Notes:
+- Notes:
-        N/A
+        - N/A
-Post-conditions (what must be true about the system when the test has completed successfully):
+- Post-conditions (what must be true about the system when the test has completed successfully):
-        UserIDs are validated with Users table and request message successfully sent from Sender to Receiver The 2 UserIDs,request message, datetime, and status details are logged in database.
+        - UserIDs are validated with Users table and request message successfully sent from Sender to Receiver

-Use case name :
-	Verify friend request is sent from one user to another
-Description:
-	Test Buddy Request page
-Pre-conditions (what needs to be true about the system before the test can be applied):
-        Both users have valid Users(user_id)
-Test steps:
-        1. Navigate to Buddy Request page
-        2. Provide valid user name for receiver
-        4. Click Send button
-Expected result:
-        User should be able to send friend request Actual result (when you are testing this, how can you tell it worked):
-        Friend request is sent to other user and logged in database Status (Pass/Fail, when this test was performed)
-        TBD
-Notes:
-        N/A
-Post-conditions (what must be true about the system when the test has completed successfully):
-        UserIDs are validated with Users table and request message successfully sent from Sender to Receiver The 2 UserIDs,request message, datetime, and status details are logged in database.
+        - The 2 UserIDs,request message, datetime, and status details are logged in database.

 ### Messages
 **Description:** chat or message history between buddies